auth0-sandbox/auth0-application-development/module05-instructions.md

     })
     ```

-    This is almost identical to the *optinmfa*, except that it responds to the HTTP *DELETE* verb because the enrollment is being deleted,
+    NOTE: This is almost identical to the *optinmfa*, except that it responds to the HTTP *DELETE* verb because the enrollment is being deleted,
     and it does not pass any data.

+1. If this is in a GitHub Codespace *ONLY*:<br>
+    a.
+Open the "Module 04/Acme/.env" file.<br>
+    b.
+Open the "Module 03/Acme/.env" file.<br>
+    c.
+Copy the VITE_BFF_URL variable and value from the Module 03 file<br>
+        and replace the variable in the Module 04 file.<br>
+    d.
+Warning: the URL will change if you are using a new Codespace for Module 04.<br>
+    e.
+Save and close both files.

+## Part 4: Launch the applications

 1. In the Run/Debug panel select *Module 5: Launch All* as the run configuration.